SMT 314 - Introduction to Cosmology » Fall 2020 » Exam 3

 Question #46

-A. move faster than lower-energy photons.
+A. have more mass than lower-energy photons.

 C. are not as likely to become redshifted as lower-energy photons.

-E. have more mass than lower-energy photons.
+E. have higher frequencies and shorter wavelengths than lower-energy photons.

 Question #47